h2oai/tutorials/Driverless AI/get-started-with-open-source-custom-recipes/get-started-with-open-source-custom-recipes.md

 ![dai-recipe-repo-brier-loss-file](assets/dai-recipe-repo-brier-loss-file.png)

 9\.
-After doing this last step, you can continue with the rest of the steps on task 4 of this tutorial.
+After doing this last step, you can continue with the rest of the steps on task 4 of this self-paced course.

 ## Next Steps

-Check out Driverless AI's next tutorial: [Build Your Own Custom Recipe](https://training.h2o.ai/products/tutorial-3b-build-your-own-custom-recipe-tutorial)
+Check out Driverless AI's next self-paced course: [Build Your Own Custom Recipe](https://training.h2o.ai/products/self-paced-course-3b-build-your-own-custom-recipe)

 Where you will learn to build a:
   - Custom Transformer Recipe